MohamedSaeed2020/Facebook/README.md

 # Facebook

-Facebook is a clone for facebook app, It enable you to create a unique and beautiful posts.
+Facebook is a clone of the facebook app, It enable you to create a unique and beautiful posts.
 You also can chat with your friends and more.

 # Features
 With Facebook you can: